Last Updated on May 11, 2023 by Dee

-I often draw the ink outline first and use it to guide my watercolor painting.
+I often draw the ink outline first on my watercolor paper.
 I will also often go back over my watercolor with my Pitt Pens at the end to finish off aspects of the painting.

 How do you use watercolor ink and pen?